Gyeongdeok of Silla

-Gyeongdeok of Silla (景德王; 742–765) was the 35th ruler of Silla and son of King Seongdeok (reigned 702–737).
+Gyeongdeok (景德; 723~724–765) was the 35th ruler of Silla and son of King Seongdeok (reigned 702–737).
 He succeeded his elder brother, King Hyoseong, the 34th ruler of Silla.
-His reign is considered a golden age in Unified Silla’s history, particularly for Buddhist art and architecture.
-He is noted as an intent patron of Buddhism and an influential political and religious individual.
+His reign is considered a golden age in Unified Silla's history, particularly for Buddhist art and architecture.
+He is noted as an avid patron of Buddhism and an influential political and religious individual.
 King Gyeongdeok also made attempts to centralize the country through reorganizing government and standardizing naming practices.
-With his mother as regent, Gyeongdeok’s son, King Hyegong, succeeded him after his death.
+With his mother as regent, Gyeongdeok's son, King Hyegong, succeeded him after his death.